Templers (Radical Pietist sect): History

 Christoph Hoffmann met Georg David Hardegg (1812–1879) in 1849.
-They became friends and partners, and in 1853 Hardegg embraced Hoffmann's dream of a Christian State.
-Initially the Templer Movement/Temple Society was known as the "Friends of Jerusalem", and it was in 1855 that Hoffmann placed a pronouncement in their regular publication, the Sentinel, stating their intention of establishing a way of life based on the word of God; he also stated that the conversion of the whole world, [this being the purpose of bringing together God's people] would only take place following Christ's second coming.
+They became friends and partners, and in 1853, Hardegg embraced Hoffmann's dream of a Christian state.
+Initially, the Templer Movement/Temple Society was called the "Friends of Jerusalem."
+In 1855, Hoffmann announced in the Sentinel that the group aimed to establish a way of life based on God's word.
+He also stated that the global conversion to unite God's people would occur only after Jesus's second coming.

-In 1856 Hoffmann and Hardegg moved with their families and other "Friends of Jerusalem", to the Kirschenhardthof, previously part of a large estate in Hochberg, near Ludwigsberg,.
+In 1856, Hoffmann and Hardegg moved with their families and other "Friends of Jerusalem" to the Kirschenhardthof, which had previously been part of a large estate in Hochberg, near Ludwigsburg.
 Here they built a thriving community, suffered a devastating typhoid fever epidemic, began planning their move to Palestine, and changed their name to the Temple Society.

 While the Lutheran state church in Württemberg condemned and fought the Templers as apostates, the Prussian Protestant position was somewhat milder.
 Their settlement in the Holy Land found a warm support through Wilhelm Hoffmann (1806–1873), who was no apostate from the official church, like his younger brother Christoph.
-Through Wilhelm Hoffmann was able to meet with Frederick William IV of Prussia in Berlin, but despite Frederick's initial suggestion that he might "send a commission to assist the Templer Society", he was reported to have told Wilhelm, "it is unthinkable that I should identify myself with these people".
+Through Wilhelm, Hoffmann was able to meet with Frederick William IV of Prussia in Berlin, but despite Frederick's initial suggestion that he might "send a commission to assist the Templer Society", he was reported to have told Wilhelm, "it is unthinkable that I should identify myself with these people".
 Despite this setback Hoffmann wrote, "we have not given up hope for the recovery of the King of Prussia", but unfortunately Frederick had become unwell, and his "illness prevented him from offering any support to the Templers."

 Unperturbed by objections from the Evangelical State Church and the Catholic sector, and the resignation of some members from the Society, Hoffmann and Hardegg left for a fact-finding trip to Palestine on 9 February 1858, along with agriculturist J. Bubeck.
-They arrived in Jaffa on 14 March 1858 and spent time visiting Jerusalem, Bethlehem, Beersheba, Nazareth, Acco, Haifa, (Caifa at this time), and Tiberias before returning home.
+They arrived in Jaffa on 14 March 1858 and spent time visiting Jerusalem, Bethlehem, Beersheba, Nazareth, Acco, Haifa (Caifa at this time), and Tiberias before returning home.

-On 6 August 1868, Hoffmann, Hardegg, their families and a group of fellow Templers, finally left Germany for Palestine, landing in Haifa on 30 October, having made the decision not only to "stipulate the number of Templers and the timing of their migration to Palestine, but also which professions and skills were required".
+On 6 August 1868, Hoffmann, Hardegg, their families and a group of fellow Templers left Germany for Palestine, landing in Haifa on 30 October, having made the decision not only to "stipulate the number of Templers and the timing of their migration to Palestine, but also which professions and skills were required".
 They had already come to the conclusion that basing themselves in Jerusalem would not be practical, planning to settle nearby, close to Nazareth, but during their journey they were advised that Haifa would be more suitable, due to its good harbour and climate.